Canon T6 vs Leica S Typ 007

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the S Typ 007 is the clear winner of the contest (16 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the S Typ 007 is the clear winner of the contest (20 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon T6 vs Leica S Typ 007